Employment Agreement Template, Free Download 2026

 Require the employee to maintain the confidentiality of the company's trade secrets, proprietary information, business strategies, customer data, financial information, and other sensitive materials both during employment and for a specified period after departure.
 Define what constitutes confidential information broadly enough to protect the company but specifically enough to be enforceable.
 Include the federal Defend Trade Secrets Act notice regarding immunity for whistleblowing disclosures.

 Require the employee to assign all inventions, copyrights, patents, trade secrets, and other intellectual property created within the scope of employment or using company resources to the employer.
 Include a disclosure obligation for pre-existing inventions the employee brings to the role.
-Note that several states — including California, Delaware, Illinois, Minnesota, and Washington — restrict invention assignment clauses and require employers to carve out inventions developed entirely on the employee's own time without using company resources.
+Note that several states, including California, Delaware, Illinois, Minnesota, and Washington, restrict invention assignment clauses and require employers to carve out inventions developed entirely on the employee's own time without using company resources.
+Review the DOL's wage and compensation guidelines when structuring compensation tied to IP development.

 Termination Provisions and Severance